 If you are editing a drop-down field, see Altering drop-down fields to understand how changing or removing field values affects tickets.

-Non-editable options are either grayed out, or will not respond to mouse clicks. - When your changes are complete, click Save.
+Non-editable options are either dimmed or will not respond to mouse clicks. - When your changes are complete, click Save.

 Reordering ticket fields